aspose-html-cloud/aspose-html-cloud-dotnet/docs/ConversionApi.md

 <a name="GetConvertDocumentToPdfByUrl"></a>
 # **GetConvertDocumentToPdfByUrl**
-> Stream GetConvertDocumentToPdfByUrl(sourceUrl, width, height, leftMargin, rightMargin, topMargin, bottomMargin)
+> AsposeStreamResponse GetConvertDocumentToPdfByUrl(sourceUrl, width, height, leftMargin, rightMargin, topMargin, bottomMargin)

 Convert the HTML page from the web by its URL to PDF.